Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

         > [Info] The [EXCEL] button is only displayed if the *Statistics* module is installed.

-The list displayed the entries contained in the learn file.
+The list displays the entries contained in the learn file.

 - *No.*
     Entry number.